O'Death: History

 On February 5, 2008, Gigantic Music released a new 7", which features the songs "Spider Home" and "Silk Hole".
 In August 2008, City Slang released O'Death's second LP, Broken Hymns, across Europe and Australia.
 The record was released in the United States later that year by Kemado Records..
-The album included a new version of the single, "Lowtide," with a video directed by Oscar-nominated, Benh Zeitlin.
-Kemado Records also released a 7" single in 2009 for the song, "Underwater Nightmare," b-sided with a cover of "Mongoloid" by Devo, and an original song called, "Prince of Beasts."
+The album included a new version of the single, "Lowtide", with a video directed by Oscar-nominated, Benh Zeitlin.
+Kemado Records also released a 7" single in 2009 for the song, "Underwater Nightmare", b-sided with a cover of "Mongoloid" by Devo, and an original song called, "Prince of Beasts."
 In this time, O'Death toured with Murder By Death, and later on with Les Claypool, playing main support to both artists.
-The band also participated on Vincent Moon's The Take-Away Shows and a Ukulele Session for the Belgian newspaper Le Soir, recorded by Noahm in their studio (New York).

 After being on hiatus due to David Rogers-Berry undergoing cancer treatment, they released the album, Outside, in April, 2011.
-The first single, "Bugs," from the album was released on 26 January 2011, and the band toured extensively in the US and Europe in support of the record.
+The first single, "Bugs", from the album was released on 26 January 2011, and the band toured extensively in the US and Europe in support of the record.

 The band's newest album, Out Of Hands We Go, was released in October 2014 on Northern Spy Records.
 The album was recorded and mixed by Caleb Mulkerin (of Big Blood, Fire on Fire, and Cerberus Shoal) in South Portland, ME.